orbismobile/docker-nginx-jenkins-android/README.md

     <img src="screenshots/jenkins-nginx.png" alt="icon" width="75%"/>
 </p>

+##REVIEW ALPINE VERSION
+If you want to work with the best lightweight alpine images review, then [review the alpine branch][3]

 ## SUMMARY
 This Docker Project uses [nginx][1] and [jenkins][2] docker official images.
 You will be able to use nginx as a reverse proxy server to access jenkins automation server.